-Name of the target.
+Name of target.
 The name stored in the database might be abbreviated, e. g. if there are multiple targets differing only e. g. in their circuit packaging type (DIL, PLCC, QFP, BGA, ...) while having otherwise identical parameters.
-Please look up the correct name for your controller in the list of supported microcontrollers, and mind the letter case.
+Please look up the correct name for your controller in the list of supported microcontrollers in chapter "Specifications", and mind the letter case.

-- a database handle.
-Can be used to get information about target using DB_get.
+a database handle.
+Can be used to get information about target using db\get.